PNMZR/Material-Nonlinear-Finite-Element-Analysis/README.md

 # Material-Nonlinear-Finite-Element-Analysis
-Use Python to rewrite the Matlab codes of chapters 1, 2 and 2 from "Introduction to Nonlinear Finite Element Analysis", Nam-Ho Kim, Springer, New York, 2015.
+In this repository, we try to use Python to rewrite the Matlab codes of chapters 1, 2 and 4 from book titled ["Introduction to Nonlinear Finite Element Analysis" by Nam-Ho Kim.](https://link.springer.com/book/10.1007/978-1-4419-1746-1#about)